craigmckeachie/react-course/concepts/25-Testing.md

   > The more your tests resemble the way your software is used, the more confidence they can give you.
 - I recommend React Testing Library because of it's focus on not testing code implementation details

   Features:

   - Work with actual DOM nodes.
   - The utilities this library provides facilitate querying the DOM in the same way the user would.
     - Finding form elements by their label text (just like a user would)
     - Finding links and buttons from their text (like a user would).
     - Encourages your applications to be more accessible

 ### Enzyme

-- Enzyme is a library for testing **React Component**
+- Enzyme is a library for testing **React Components**
 - Provides testing utilities for React
 - Created by Airbnb
 - Enzyme uses the React Test Utilities (from the React team at Facebook) underneath, but is more convenient, readable, and powerful.
 - Enzyme and React Testing Library are alternatives for doing the same thing.

   Features:

   - renders a react component into a document
   - shallow component rendering
     - doesn't render child components
   - full (mount) component rendering
     - renders children: useful when
       - components interact with DOM API
       - need to test component lifecycle
   - query the DOM
     - similar to jQuery
   - simulates events

 ### Jest DOM